-Ten people, including suspected assailant, killed in Ohio shooting
+Ten people, including gunman, killed in Ohio mass shooting

 A total of 10 people were killed, including the assailant.
 Twenty-six others were injured and taken to hospitals across the area, Mayor Nan Whaley told reporters, though the extent of their injuries was not known.

-She said the suspect was wearing body armor and was armed with a high-capacity rifle with multiple ammunition magazines.
+She said the suspect was wearing body armor and was armed with a rifle firing .223-caliber rounds with high-capacity ammunition magazines.

+Had police officers not confronted the suspect as quickly as they did, “hundreds of people in the Oregon District could be dead today,” the mayor said.

 FBI agents were assisting in the investigation.